-- 2.2.
-Homeowners' NatCat risk perception is thought to provide important insights for risk management, risk mitigation, and risk communication strategies.
-Hence, the importance of raising awareness on the actual risks some consumers may face (i.e., on regional probability of certain natural disasters, buildings vulnerability etc.). - 2.3.
-In situations where the risk is perceived by consumers as being lower than it is, raising risk awareness through information on the probability and consequences of a NatCat event, as well as the costs of coverage, could be an effective and efficient communication strategy, increasing the uptake. - 2.4.
-Public awareness of NatCat risks can have a major effect on reducing the impacts of extreme weather events: risk awareness not only may lead to increased demand for insurance coverage, but it can also encourage risk-reducing behavior i.e., adopting climate risk mitigation measures. - 2.5.
+- 2.1.
+Homeowners' NatCat risk perception is thought to provide important insights for risk management, risk mitigation, and risk communication strategies42.
+Hence, the importance of raising awareness on the actual risks some consumers may face (i.e., on regional probability of certain natural disasters, buildings vulnerability etc.). - 2.2.
+In situations where the risk is perceived by consumers as being lower than it is, raising risk awareness through information on the probability and consequences of a NatCat event, as well as the costs of coverage, could be an effective and efficient communication strategy, increasing the uptake. - 2.3.
+Public awareness of NatCat risks can have a major effect on reducing the impacts of extreme weather events: risk awareness not only may lead to increased demand for insurance coverage, but it can also encourage risk-reducing behavior i.e., adopting climate risk mitigation measures. - 2.4.
 Amongst the solutions tested by EIOPA to increase awareness about risks, it emerged that developing accessible tools that provide consumers with first-hand information on the risk they are facing can be helpful in increasing uptakes.
-Examples of tools tested include: - Public risk zoning tools: Public and/or independent online tool/website enabling consumers to consult the level of risk of their regions and of their type of house easily allow consumer to understand the risks their property is exposed to.
+Examples of tools tested include: - Public risk zoning tools: public and/or independent online tool/website enabling consumers to consult the level of risk of their regions and of their type of house easily allow consumer to understand the risks their property is exposed to.
 In particular, these tools can be helpful in raising awareness if used in teachable moments i.e., when consumers look for properties to buy/rent to as they provide specific information on the NatCat risks for the specific zoning area.
+Technology in particular, can assist in taking advantage of teachable moments.
+Supervisory sandboxes and/or behaviourally testing of communication messages in lab environments can assist in defining which tools and types of messages work best.

-&lt;sup>39 All of the policy options displayed with awareness messages that were tested in the experimental survey had an impact.
+41 All of the policy options displayed with awareness messages that were tested in the experimental survey had an impact.

-&lt;sup>40 Terpstra, T., Lindell, M., & Gutteling, J. (2009).
+42 Terpstra, T., Lindell, M., & Gutteling, J. (2009).
 Does communicating (flood) risk affect (flood) risk perceptions?
-Results of a quasiexperimental study.
+Results of a quasi experimental study.
 Risk Analysis, 29(8), 1141-1155.

-- More specific risk awareness tools: The development of more sophisticated tools using consumers inputs (i.e., location and type of property), building on historical data, to determine their likelihood of experiencing different NatCat events can be helpful.
+- More specific risk awareness tools: the development of more sophisticated tools using consumers inputs (i.e., location and type of property), building on historical data, to determine their likelihood of experiencing different NatCat events can be helpful.
 This even though the predictability of climate related events may become more and more difficult.
-These tools could be used to inform consumers, always relying on teachable moments, in a simple manner (i.e., traffic light system) about the specific NatCat risks their property may be exposed to. - 2.6.
+These tools could be used to inform consumers, always relying on teachable moments, in a simple manner (i.e., traffic light system) about the specific NatCat risks their property may be exposed to.
+Like for risk zoning tools technology and behavioural testing can help is ensuring the effectiveness of these tools. - 2.5.
 Beyond specific risk awareness tools communication campaigns can be helpful.
 In fact, while communication campaigns can be expensive, in particular, as they target the general public, the behavioral experiment identified that this, amongst other measures, could help in increasing awareness and uptake of NatCat coverage.
 In particular, consumers would be keener to buy NatCat coverage following communication from public authorities on the risk their property may be exposed to.
-Targeted messages in specific risk area and/or prior to and/or following NatCat events may increase uptake and also lower the costs of such campaigns. - 2.7.
+Targeted messages in specific risk area and/or prior to and/or following NatCat events may increase uptake and also lower the costs of such campaigns. - 2.6.
 Measures raising risk-awareness and tax rebates emerged as the most effective tools to address risk perception issues and increase uptake of NatCat coverage.